minerllabs/competition_submission_template/README.md

 This JSON is used to map your submission to the said challenge, so please remember to use the correct `challenge_id` and `grader_id` as specified above.

-Please specify if your code will a GPU or not for the evaluation of your model.
+Please specify if your code will use a GPU or not for the evaluation of your model.
 If you specify `true` for the GPU, a **NVIDIA Tesla K80 GPU** will be provided and used for the evaluation.

 ### Dataset location

 You **don't** need to upload the data set in submission and it will be provided in online submissions at `MINERL_DATA_ROOT` path.
-For local training and evaluations, you can download it once in your system via `./utility/verify_or_download_data.sh` or place manually into `data/` folder.
+For local training and evaluations, you can download it once in your system via `python /utility/verify_or_download_data.py` or place manually into `data/` folder.

 ## Training and Testing Code Entrypoint (where you write your code!)